marco262/my_wiki/data/class/path-of-the-totem-warrior.md

 ## Spirit Walker

-At 10th level, you can cast the //[[[spell:commune with nature]]]// spell, but only as a ritual.
+At 10th level, you can cast the *[[[spell:commune with nature]]]* spell, but only as a ritual.
 When you do so, a spiritual version of one of the animals you chose for Totem Spirit or Aspect of the Beast appears to you to convey the information you seek.

 ## Totemic Attunement